-This chapter explains how to install the Jakarta EE 9.1 Platform TCK software and perform a sample test run to verify your installation and familiarize yourself with the TCK.
+This chapter explains how to install the Jakarta EE 10 Platform TCK software and perform a sample test run to verify your installation and familiarize yourself with the TCK.
 Installation instructions are provided for Eclipse GlassFish 6.1, a Compatible Implementation (CI) of Jakarta EE.
 If you are using another compatible implementation, refer to instructions provided with that implementation.

-After installing the software according to the instructions in this chapter, proceed to Chapter 5, "Setup and Configuration," for instructions on configuring your test environment.
+After installing the software according to the instructions in this chapter, proceed to link:config.html#GBFVV[Chapter 5, "Setup and Configuration,"] for instructions on configuring your test environment.